 In chaotic, boisterous and good-natured scenes the Workers’ Party Leader gave a victory speech that marked this achievement.
-At stake had been the Aljunied Group Representation Constituency in the North-East of Singapore.
-It’s the first Group Representation Constituency to be won by an opposition party.
-And his buoyant victory speech made that very clear.
+At stake, of course, had been the Aljunied Group Representation Constituency in the North-East of Singapore.
+And the significance?
+Well, it’s the first Group Representation Constituency that any opposition party has won.
+So, this buoyant victory speech made that very clear.

 You have made history tonight.
 This is a political landmark in modern Singapore.
 Your courage has been a real breakthrough for future generations.

-Over the uproar of his supporters his speech contained some excellent use of repetition, that went largely unnoticed in the din:
+Over the uproar of his supporters this workers victory speech contained some excellent use of repetition, that went largely unnoticed in the din: